 Our work blog

 We are fortunate to work directly with a wide range of children and young people.
-In their blog, staff from our projects, programmes and children's centres share their experiences of working with these young people.
+In their blog, staff from our services share their experiences of working with these young people.

 We interviewed Karen, one of our practitioners working with young girls that go missing, to find out more about the issues that young people face and why she is proud to work with us

 This week we’re putting the spotlight on Pause, one of our drop-in mental health services, that supports thousands of young people in Birmingham